annanya-mathur/annanya-mathur/README.md

-### 🌱 I’m currently learning Python ,Javascript and JSON
+### 🌱 I’m currently learning Python , Tensorflow and Opencv .
 ### 🖥️⏩📱 I'm build an Progressive Web App
-### 📙 Previously I learnt about C , C➕➕, HTML , CSS.
+### 📙 Previously I learnt about C , C➕➕, MACHING LEARNING.
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...